TheOdinProject/curriculum/javascript/react_js/react_testing_part_one.md

 ### Simulating User Events

+Before we start, it is important to note that create-react-app by default uses user-event v13.5, while userEvent.setup() function uses user-event v14.
+Thus, we have to install the latest version of userEvent.
+In the terminal, type `npm install @testing-library/user-event --save-dev`.
+Now we can proceed!

 There are numerous ways a user can interact with a webpage.
 Even though live user feedback and interaction is irreplaceable, we can still build some confidence in our components through tests.
 Here's a button which changes the heading of the App:

 ~~~javascript